 On this day, September 29, in hip-hop history...

-With the title of the album being derived from a portmanteau of the group’s two member’s Zodiac signs – Big Boi (Aquarius) and André 3000 (Gemini) - Aquemini found OutKast continuing to swerve away from the gangster clichés of the day into a more spiritual realm of hip-hop.
-Addressing hardcore fans bristling at the group’s newer left-field focus, André would address the situation on “Return Of The G,” rapping “Return of the gangsta/ thanks ta them n****s that get the wrong impression of expression/ Then the question is ‘Big Boi what’s up with André..
-N***a /I’m feelin’ better than ever what’s wrong with you?”
-Continuing along those ideas, the album focused on themes of morality addressed complex issues such as drug abuse, self-destruction and ill-fated romance.
+With the title of the album being derived from a portmanteau of the group's two member's Zodiac signs—Big Boi (Aquarius) and André 3000 (Gemini)—Aquemini found OutKast continuing to swerve away from the gangster clichés of the day into a more spiritual realm of hip-hop.
+Addressing hardcore fans bristling at the group's newer left-field focus, André would address the situation on "Return Of The G," rapping "Return of the gangsta/ thanks ta them niggas that get the wrong impression of expression/ Then the question is 'Big Boi what's up with André..
+Nigga /I'm feelin' better than ever what's wrong with you?"
+Continuing along with those ideas, the album focuses on themes of morality and addressed complex issues like drug abuse, self-destruction and ill-fated romance.

 Stylistically, OutKast were as innovative as ever, employing live instrumentation, futuristic synthesizers and poetic lyricism to create an LP that sounded nothing like anything that was in popular music at the time.
 Produced primarily by the group themselves along with long-time Dungeon Family collaborators, Organized Noize and Mr. DJ, the group used eclectic and soulful sounds using elements of reggae, 1970s funk, jazz and even big band to score the album.